Deep Learning Technique for Human Parsing: A Survey and Outlook

 $\bullet$~\textbf{One-stage Top-down.} One-stage top-down is the mainstream paradigm of multiple human parsing.
 It first locates each human instance in the image plane, then segments each human part in an end-to-end manner.
 An early attempt is Holistic \cite{li2017holistic}, which consists of a human detection network and a part semantic segmentation network, then passing the results of both networks to an instance CRF \cite{kirfel2014human} to perform multiple human parsing.
 Inspired by Mask R-CNN \cite{he2017mask}, Qin \emph{et al}. \cite{qin2019top} propose a top-down unified framework that simultaneously performs human detection and single human parsing, identifying instances and parsing human parts in crowded scenes.
 A milestone one-stage top-down multiple human parsing model is proposed by Yang \emph{et al}., that enhances Mask R-CNN in all aspects, and proposes Parsing R-CNN \cite{yang2019parsing} network, greatly improving the accuracy of multiple human parsing concisely.
 Subsequently, Yang \emph{et al}. propose an improved version of Parsing R-CNN, called RP R-CNN \cite{yang2020renovating}, which introduces a global semantic enhanced feature pyramid network and a parsing re-scoring network into the high-performance pipeline, achieving better performance.
-Later, AIParsing \cite{zhang2022aiparsing} introduces the anchor-free detector \cite{tian2020fcos} into the one-stage top-down paradigm for discriminating human instances, avoiding the hyper-parameters sensitivity caused by anchors.
+AIParsing \cite{zhang2022aiparsing} introduces the anchor-free detector \cite{tian2020fcos} into the one-stage top-down paradigm for discriminating human instances, avoiding the hyper-parameters sensitivity caused by anchors.
 Later, CID abandons detection boxes and decouples persons in an image into multiple instance-aware feature maps, which has better robustness to person detection errors.

 $\bullet$~\textbf{Two-stage Top-down.} One-stage top-down and two-stage top-down paradigms are basically the same in operation flow.
 The difference between them is whether the detector is trained together with the segmentation sub-network in an end-to-end manner.
 All the two-stage bottom-up multiple human parsing methods consist of a human detector and a single human parser.
 The earliest attempt is CE2P \cite{ruan2019devil}, which designs a framework called M-CE2P on CE2P and Mask R-CNN, cropping the detected human instances, then sending them to the single human parser, finally combining the parsing results of all instances into a multiple human parsing prediction.
 Subsequent works, \emph{e.g}., BraidNet \cite{liu2019braidnet}, SemaTree \cite{ji2020learning}, and SCHP \cite{li2020correction}, basically inherit this pipeline.